bobmateplus/builderverse-bob-mate/README.md

 3. Reference the MasonryEstimatorPro+ update log when working on masonry estimation tooling or Builderverse AI integrations.

 These files are designed to act as both human-readable documentation and AI-ready prompts for Builderverse automation workflows.

+## Craic Pack Manager Module

+The Craic Pack Manager expands the system layer beyond construction tooling by governing dialect and banter packs consumed by BobMateBuilder.
+Its update log captures the planning state for v1.0, while the module index and system manifest now route the module through Bob and Liv personas.
+Use the Craic Pack documentation to coordinate future code drops, dialect pack submissions, and persona QA gates.

 ## Integrity Verification